-\Courses preceded by an asterisk are not expected to be offered in 2011-2013.
+Courses preceded by an asterisk are not expected to be offered in 2013-

-\EBS 701: Issues in Bilingualism.
+EBS 701: Issues in Bilingualism.

-3 hours, 3 credits.
+3 hours.
+3 credits.
 The nature of bilingualism as a societal and individual phenomenon.
 In-depth study of linguistic, applied linguistic, psycholinguistic, sociolinguistic, neurolinguistic, and educational aspects of bilingualism.
+Ten hours of fieldwork in bilingual settings required.
 PREREQ: Permission of the coordinator.

-\EBS 741: Psycho-educational Evaluation of Bilingual Children with Mild to Moderate Learning and Behavior Problems.
+EBS 741: Psycho-educational Evaluation of Bilingual Children with Mild to Moderate Learning and Behavior Problems.

 3 hours, 3 credits.
 Theoretical bases and techniques underlying the psycho-educational evaluation of bilingual children with learning and behavior problems.
-The specific concerns related to the assessment of bilingual individuals will be highlighted, including attitudes of school personnel, test bias, misuse of tests, culture-specific tests and local norms, culture-fair tests, procedures and instruments for unbiased testing, and nondiscriminatory assessment models and practices for teachers and evaluators.
-PREREQ: \EBS 701, 760, and permission of the coordinator.
+The specific concerns related to the assessment of bilingual individuals will be highlighted, including attitudes of school personnel, test bias, misuse of tests, culturespecific tests and local norms, culture-fair tests, procedures and instruments for unbiased testing, and nondiscriminatory assessment models and practices for teachers and evaluators.
+Fifteen hours of fieldwork with bilingual children in school settings required.
+PREREQ: EBS 701 and permission of the coordinator.

-\EBS 760: The Bilingual Child with Mild to Moderate Learning and Behavior Problems.
+EBS 760: The Bilingual Child with Mild to Moderate Learning and Behavior Problems.

 3 hours, 3 credits.
 Study of the theories associated with learning disabilities and second-language learning as they relate to academic and behavioral problems presented by bilingual students in Special Education programs, and implications of those theories for instruction.
-PREREQ: \EBS 701, \EDS 740, or permission of the coordinator.
+PREREQ: EBS 701, EDS 740, or permission of the coordinator.

-\EBS 761: Curriculum Planning for Bilingual Students with Mild to Moderate Learning and Behavior Problems.
+EBS 761: Curriculum Planning for Bilingual Students with Mild to Moderate Learning and Behavior Problems.

 3 hours, 3 credits.
 Curriculum development, use of specialized teaching techniques, and adaptation of instructional materials for bilingual students with mild to moderate learning and behavior problems.
-PREREQ: \EBS 701, \EDS 740, \EBS 760, \EBS 741, or permission of the coordinator.
+PREREQ: EBS 701, EDS 740, EBS 760, EBS 741, or permission of the coordinator.

-\EBS 767: Practicum in the Remediation of Bilingual Students with Mild to Moderate Learning and Behavior Problems.
+EBS 767: Practicum in the Remediation of Bilingual Students with Mild to Moderate Learning and Behavior Problems.

 3 hours, 3 credits.
 Supervised practicum in the remediation of bilingual students with mild to moderate learning and behavior problems.
-DREPGO \ERS 741, 760, 761, and permission of the problems.
-PREREQ: \EBS 741, 760, 761, and permission of the coordinator.
+PREREQ: EBS 741, 760, 761, and permission of the coordinator.

-\EBS 768: Practicum in the Assessment of Bilingual Students with Mild to Moderate Learning and Behavior Problems.
+EBS 768: Practicum in the Assessment of Bilingual Students with Mild to Moderate Learning and Behavior Problems.

 3 hours, 3 credits.
 Supervised practicum in the assessment of bilingual students with mild to moderate learning and behavior problems.
-PREREQ: \EBS 741, EDS 742, \EBS 761, or permission of the coordinator.
+PREREQ: EBS 741, EDS 742, EBS 761, or permission of the coordinator.